 Standard hardback edition

-Limited to 1225 copies; bound in red linen cloth charged with a cross potent in copper, textured white endpapers, white and red ribbons, and copper dust jacket.
+Limited to 1225 copies; bound in red linen cloth charged with a cross potent in copper, textured white endpapers, white and red silk ribbons, and copper dust jacket.
 A Venus kamea is placed within each book.

 Bibliothèque Rouge edition